bencherdev/bencher/services/console/src/content/learn/infoq.md

 For our example, we're going to create a very basic eBPF sampling profiler.
 A sampling profiler sits outside of your target application and at a set interval it samples the state of your application.
 We will discuss the benefits and drawbacks of sampling profilers in depth later in this article.
-For now, its just important to understand that our goal is to periodically get a snapshot of the stack of a target application.
+For now, it's just important to understand that our goal is to periodically get a snapshot of the stack of a target application.
 Let's dive in!

-Use Aya to [setup an eBPF development environment][aya dev env].
+First, use Aya to [set up an eBPF development environment][aya dev env].
 Name your project `profiler`.
 Inside of `profiler-ebpf/src/main.rs` we're going to add: